nrwl/nx/docs/angular/guides/storybook-plugin.md

 Please follow the [official Storybook version 5.2.x to 5.3.x migration guide](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-52x-to-53x) to change your files accordingly.

-If you are using Storybook using only the generated files after running the `storybook-configuration` schematic, things might be easier for you.
+If you are using Storybook using only the generated files after running the `storybook-configuration` generator, things might be easier for you.
 Please check the [sample files for a manual upgrade](#sample-files-for-manual-upgrade).

 #### Step 2: Going from version 5.3 to 6.0